richtaur/GameDevTreasure/src/post/there-and-back-again.md

 contentURLs: [http://www.gdcvault.com/play/1020822/There-and-Back-Again-Koji]
 ---

-A fascinating look behind the development of Castlevania: Symphony of the Night, full of rich insights from director Koji Igarashi.
+A fascinating look behind the development of Castlevania: Symphony of the Night, rich with insights from director Koji Igarashi.